Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 What to Expect : Step By Step Guide To Stage 1 of the Camino Frances

 The Napoleon Route is both breathtaking and challenging.
-However, the path is well-marked, and for the most part, you’ll either see other pilgrims ahead or be walking alongside them.
+However, the path is well-marked, and for the most part, you’ll either see other pilgrims ahead, behind or walking alongside you.

 The trail starts in St Jean Pied de Port; you can find a much photographed trail marker just above the Pilgrim Office on Rue de la Citadelle.

-After the initial climb out of town, the road levels out, and the incline becomes more gentle for the next few kilometres.
+After the initial climb out of town, the road levels, and the incline becomes more gentle for the next few kilometres.
+All around you’ll find the rural splendour of meadows, farms and forests, offering beautiful views almost immediately.
+My mantra for the next 800 kilometres is don’t forget to look behind you!

 Pilgrims leaving St Jean Pied de port along a quite country road

 After Hunto, you leave the road for the first time.
-For me, this is the most challenging section, although some of my walking buddies disagree!
+For me, this is the most challenging section, although some of my walking buddies disagree.
+The first time I walked I thought I’d never reach the road!

-From this off-road section, you’ll rejoin the road at a Table d’Orientation—a viewpoint where, on a clear day, you might be able to spot St. Jean in the distance.
-It’s worth stopping here for a moment and see if you can see the walls of the Citadelle.
+From this off-road section, you’ll rejoin the road at a Table d’Orientation; a viewpoint where, on a clear day, you might be able to spot St. Jean and the walls of the Citadelle in the distance.
+And you can congratulate yourself on coming so far!

 A little further along, you’ll reach Orisson (at 8 km), and Auberge Borda a kilometre later.
 If you’re splitting the stage over two days, this is where you’ll stop for the night.